Environmental Project Development and Communication

 • In 2015 I launched my consultancy business at the same time as working part-time on the Heritageability project for Living Options Devon.

-• I became a Director of Wessex Community Assets in 2017 and was its Chair from 2019-22.
-Wessex supports communities taking on ownership of valued local assets including housing, land, shops and workspaces.
+• I was a Director of Wessex Community Assets from 2017 – 2022 and was its Chair from 2019-22.
+WCA supports communities taking on ownership of valued local assets including housing, land, shops and workspaces.

-My interests include working on my smallholding, hiking and camping in wild places, rock climbing, sea-kayaking and motor-biking.
+My interests include working on our smallholding, hiking and camping in wild places, rock climbing, sea-kayaking, sailing and motor-biking.